The Young Person's Guide to the Hymnbook

 "Jorgenson enlarged his hymnbook in 1922 and again in 1925, then came out with Great Songs of the Church No. 2 in 1937.
 This was one of the first hymnbooks among churches of Christ to receive widespread use in congregations throughout the entire United States.

 "Another woman hymn writer among churches of Christ was Ruth Johnson Carruth, who lived from 1900 to 1985.
-A schoolteacher prior to her marriage, she continued to wrote poetry throughout her life.
+A schoolteacher prior to her marriage, she continued to write poetry throughout her life.
 Her husband Roy was injured in World War I and spent his time preaching for small congregations in Texas and California.
 Most of her hymns have music composed by Teddlie, the best known of which was published in 1939."

 - Swiftly we're turning life's daily pages; Swiftly the hours are turning to years.